S. 1625, the "SECURE Notarization Act of 2021"

 What is the fundamental issue?

 The "Electronic Signatures in Global and National Commerce Act" became effective for transactions on October 1, 2000, and for record-keeping and filing on March 1, 2001.
 The law allows the use of electronic signatures, disclosures, and authorizations to replace paper versions.
 The law does not have any effect on the content of disclosures, or any party's rights or responsibilities.
 It requires no particular technology, but requires all parties to the transaction to agree on the method for electronically "authenticating" the contracts or documents.
-Adoption of electronic signatures in the real estate and lending industries has been slow.
+Adoption of electronic signatures in the real estate and lending industries has been picking up in recent years and has accelerated during the COVID-19 pandemic.

 I am a real estate professional.
 What does this mean for my business?